quite/age-plugin-tkey/README.md

 [tkeyx25519](https://github.com/quite/tkeyx25519) is used for communicating with this device app.

-Note that this should still be considered is work in progress (WIP).
-In particular, there is a possibility that we could need to make changes to tkey-device-x25519 for some particular reason.
+Note that this should still be considered work in progress (WIP).
+In particular, there is a possibility that we could need to make changes to tkey-device-x25519 for some reason.
 That said, I think current design and its implementation may be sound.

 Changes to the source code of tkey-device-x25519 would change the binary, which would cause the identity of a TKey that runs it to be